nathanlesage/local-chat/docs/guide/prompts.md

 assistant:
 ```

-Note that the entire part after `{{completion}}` is missing.
+Note that the entire part after `\{\{completion\}\}` is missing.
 The reason is that the completion placeholder indicates the part of the prompt where the model will actually generate text. "completion" separates the text that will be fed into the model from the text that the library will look for to determine if the model is done generating.
 In our example, the string that indicates that it is finished is "user:".
 Note furthermore, that the model will probably not generate "user:", but rather "Human:", because that is what the user role is.
 Thus, you need to pay attention to this part.

 When LocalChat prompts a model, the process of using a prompt template to wrap the existing conversation and prompt it is straight forward: